 The primary ingredients for this type include acrylic polymers, water, and latex.
 Sometimes additional fillers are added to increase the bonding resilience.
-It has a natural appearance of latex and sits well on irregular or porous surfaces.
+It has the natural appearance of latex and sits well on irregular or porous surfaces.
 This type is widely used even by your local handyman.
 It’s sometimes referred to as a painter's caulk, ideally used indoors to fill minor wall gaps or seal trim connections.
 Acrylic latex sealants are also suited for painting applications, but not so much for fixing larger damage.

 As an elastomer, silicone caulk is more durable and heavy-duty than your standard acrylic latex.
-Silicone caulk is known for enhanced elasticity and flexibility, and is able to bond various materials together, from metals to glass and ceramic.
+Silicone caulk is known for enhanced elasticity and flexibility and is able to bond various materials together, from metals to glass and ceramics.
 Silicone is highly effective in repairing cracks, providing additional protection with its flexible movement capabilities.
 This way, sealed surfaces are unlikely to break.
 This makes silicone the best choice for indoor and outdoor applications.

 Acrylic Latex Vs. Silicone

 Although both are efficient products there is slight variation in application.
 Acrylic caulk is typically preferred as a seam or gap filler that prevents air and water from entering materials.
 On the other hand, silicone is preferred as a binding product thanks to its elastic properties.
 That said, it still works perfectly in bathrooms and kitchens where humidity levels are exceptionally high.